+Next, due to the non-degeneracy, it is possible to define a frame; see \cite[Definition~3.13]{RinWave}: \begin{definition} Let $(M,g)$ be a spacetime.
+Assume it to have an expanding partial pointed foliation and $\mK$ to be non-degenerate on $I$.
+By assumption, the eigenvalues, say $\ell_{1}<\cdots<\ell_{n}$, of $\mK$ are distinct.
+Locally, there is, for each $A\in \{1,\dots,n\}$ an eigenvector $X_{A}$ of $\mK$ corresponding to $\ell_{A}$ such that

-If there is a global smooth frame with this property, say $\{X_{A}\}$, then $\mK$ is said to have a \textit{global frame} and $\{Y^{A}\}$ denotes the frame dual to $\{X_{A}\}$. \end{definition} \begin{remark} Given the assumptions we make in this article, $|Y^{A}|_{\bge_{\refer}}$ is bounded; cf. \cite[Lemma~5.5]{RinWave} and Definition~\ref{def:basicassumptions} below. \end{remark} \begin{remark} Due to \cite[Lemma~A.1]{RinWave} we can, by taking a finite covering space of $\bM$, if necessary, assume $\mK$ to have a global frame (assuming $\mK$ to be non-degenerate on $I$).
+If there is a global smooth frame with this property, say $\{X_{A}\}$, then $\mK$ is said to have a \textit{global frame} and $\{Y^{A}\}$ denotes the frame dual to $\{X_{A}\}$. \end{definition} \begin{remark} Given the assumptions we make in this article, $|Y^{A}|_{\bge_{\refer}}$ is bounded; see Lemma~\ref{lemma:frameinvest} and Definition~\ref{def:basicassumptions} below. \end{remark} \begin{remark} Due to Lemma~\ref{lemma:Lemma A.1}, we can (under the assumptions of Definition~\ref{def:XAellA}), by taking a finite covering space of $\bM$, if necessary, assume $\mK$ to have a global frame.
 For this reason, we assume $\mK$ to have a global frame in what follows.
 In this setting, we can introduce $\bmu_{A}$ and $\mu_{A}=\bmu_{A}+\ln\theta$ by demanding that (note that $\{X_{A}\}$ is orthogonal with respect to $\bge$ and $\chg$)

 Moreover, it is convenient to introduce a frame $\{E_{i}\}$, which is orthonormal with respect to $\bge_{\refer}$, with dual frame $\{\omega^{i}\}$. \end{remark}